Te Kura 0 Moturoa Established 1923

 Complaints and Concerns

-From time to time in a people orientated activity such as schooling, there will be matters causing concern.
-If this does occur, it is important that the parties involved work together to obtain a constructive solution.
-It is best to have a win-win result.
+From time to time there may be matters causing concern.
+If this occurs, it is important that the parties involved work together to reach solution.
 If the concern is about a child, the first point of contact is with the child’s classroom teacher.
 If the matter is not resolved, an appointment needs to be made with the Principal.
 When an adult has concerns about another adult, the first action is to talk directly with the person concerned.

 When you enrol your child we gain consent for trips within walking distance, low risk trips, photos, facebook and internet safety.